Management - Graduate

 • The program of studies and list of courses are detailed on the Faculty's website.

-The program aims to provide a theoretical and practical basis for designing, developing, implementing, and managing technology and knowledge-intensive systems.
+The specialization aims to provide a theoretical and practical basis for designing, developing, implementing, and managing technology and knowledge-intensive systems.
 As the program also addresses the multidisciplinary facets, together with the technical facets, students are encouraged to take advanced courses in related areas, such as computer sciences, operations research, economics, organizational behavior, and engineering.

 Registration and admission requirements